Bycrozz/radAichallenge/README.md

 ##### ✅ 1.
 Install Prerequisites

 - Install [Node.js and npm](https://nodejs.org)
-- Make sure the application is running on `http://localhost:5000`
+- Make sure the api is running on `http://localhost:5000/api` and the application on `http://localhost:5000/foodTruckSearch/`

 ##### 📦 2.
 Install Dependencies

-From the root of the `PlaywrightTests` folder:
+From the root of the repository folder:

 ```
 cd PlaywrightTests
 npm install
-npx playwright install
 ```
+<p>These commands will install the dependencies from `package.json`

 ---

 ### 🧪 Playwright E2E Tests -  Setup & Execution

 > Minimal guide to install dependencies and run existing Playwright UI tests with tags, headed mode, browser selection, and HTML reports.
+The commands must be run inside the PlayWrightTests folder.

 ##### 🏃 Run All E2E Tests